TABLE OF CONTENTS

 Job applicants must be approved by the state and undergo a background check and get fingerprinted.
 Applicants must also not have a felony charge on their record.
 The FBI won’t allow the DHSS to access its federal fingerprint background database for new employees unless its state law.

 Missouri’s emerging cannabis market is looking for top talent, which means the 420 job hunt can get competitive.
 A recruiter could receive hundreds of equally-impressive resumes on any given day.
 It’s up to you to make your resume stand out from the rest.

 Online cannabis training can give you that competitive edge you need to earn an entry-level job in the industry and move up through the ranks.
 An online cannabis college can teach you everything you need to know about marijuana so you can help customers find their ideal product and begin a career in an exciting industry.

 Missouri Online Cannabis Training

 Interested in joining Missouri’s growing cannabis workforce?
 Start your cannabis industry training at Cannabis Training University.
-We provide you with one-year access to seven courses on marijuana topics such as cannabis growing, cannabis cooking, cannabis extraction, cannabis medicine, cannabis law, and cannabis employment.
+We have multiple programs to choose from on topics such as growing cannabis, cooking with cannabis, cannabis extraction training, how to open a dispensary and more.